AhmadBasim/DRAINOT/README.md

 # Supplementary Figures for "Drift-Aware Dynamic Neural Network for Improving Short-term Load Forecasting"

-This repository contains supplementary figures and materials for the paper titled "Drift-Aware Dynamic Neural Network for Improving Short-term Load Forecasting," presented at the IEEE Conference SEST 2024.
+This repository contains supplementary figures and materials for the paper titled "Drift-Aware Dynamic Neural Network for Improving Short-term Load Forecasting," will be presented at the IEEE Conference SEST 2024.

 ## Repository Contents

 ### Flowchart
-- **dataprocessing.png**: A detailed flowchart illustrating the data preprocessing steps used in the study.
+- **Flowchart_Data_Preprocessing.png**: A detailed flowchart illustrating the data preprocessing steps used in the study.

 ### Time Series Visualizations
 We have chosen two random days for each location to illustrate the load forecasting results.